Tag Archives: The Blitz

 And if you’d like to tweet a link to THIS post, here’s my suggested tweet:

-THE CAMOMILE LAWN by Mary Wesley #bookreview https://wp.me/p5gEM4-48g via @SandraDanby
+#BookReview THE CAMOMILE LAWN by Mary Wesley https://wp.me/p5gEM4-48g via @SandraDanby

 And if you’d like to tweet a link to THIS post, here’s my suggested tweet:

-#BookReview ‘Noonday’ by Pat Barker #WW2 #literary
+#BookReview ‘Noonday’ by Pat Barker #WW2 #historical

 It seems inevitable that the final novel in a trilogy which started with the Great War should end with the Blitz, and that the theme should be death.
 Death, grief, guilt at being alive, guilt at longing for death, and guilt at wishing another dead.
 Noonday is a fitting end to the ‘Life Class’ trilogy by Pat Barker, the tale of three young artists – Elinor Brooke, Paul Tarrant and Kit Neville – which started on the verge of the Great War in Life Class, and continued through the war in Toby’s Room.
 But although the context is war, there are a lot of other things going on.
 Pat BarkerThe story opens with Elinor at the country home of her mother, who is dying.
 The assorted relatives wait, in the scorching heat, for death to arrive.
 Also present is Kenny, an evacuee sent from London to avoid death by bombing.
 So, the shadow of death is present from the very first page.
 Don’t forget about Kenny, he is important, particularly in the impact he has on Paul Tarrant – now Elinor’s husband.
 Paul’s connection with this sorry out-of-place boy leads him to a meeting with a medium, Bertha Mason.
 This is a story thread criticised by some readers as being irrelevant – and perhaps it is in that it doesn’t connect with either Elinor or Kit – but for me it falls within the theme of grief in war when it is common to not see the body of your loved one.
 Death, in war, surrounds everyone daily, is expected daily, but is not easier to accept.
 Perhaps it is understandable that in these circumstances, without a body to bury, communicating with ghosts becomes popular.